 Communication, as in every other walk of life, is key.
 You need to have regular meetings, with agreed topics for discussion and hard data to back up queries or gripes.

-They even suggest mixing up desks so that sales and marketing sit together and have a better understanding of what everyone does.
+They even suggest mixing up desks so that sales people and marketers sit together and have a better understanding of what everyone does.

 ‘You need an easy way to get leads into the right hands automatically, a way for them to report on whether they have accepted or rejected the lead, and, if they accepted the lead, what the disposition eventually was—won, lost, or not really a lead,’ says Bill Babcock.

-In return, sales can agree to follow up on a given number of leads to make sure marketing’s efforts are not wasted and there is an accurate picture of what really generates sales.
+In return, sales can agree to follow up on a given number of leads to make sure marketing efforts are not wasted and there is an accurate picture of what really generates sales.

 By their very nature, sales and marketing will attract different types of people.
 The Harvard Business Review ran an influential article back in 2006, titled Ending the War Between Sales and Marketing.
 In it they addressed both the economic and cultural divides that exist between the two teams,